sutamatej/masters-thesis/outline.md

 ## Introduction

 * 1 page max
-* what field is this thesis for?
-* what problem does this work solve?
+* what field is this thesis for? what problem does this work solve?
-* what will be the benefit of this work?
+* what will be the benefit of this work? (usefulness of the output)
 * what are the bases for this thesis (e.g. canal, publication, paper, etc.)
+* what is the structure of the thesis (chapters description)

 ## Abstract interpretation & string string abstract domains